-As Washington refocuses on tax, anti-tax activist sees bill in September
+Washington refocuses on tax; anti-tax activist sees bill in September

 The White House is considering a three-year window to allow 100 percent expensing, Norquist said.
 After the three years, the rate would return to 50 percent, which is the current law.

-Reporting by Ginger Gibson; Editing by Chris Sanders, Kevin Drawbaugh and Dan Grebler
+Reporting by Ginger Gibson; Editing by Dan Grebler and Bill Trott